RagnarB83/ash-documentation/docs/_build/html/_sources/module_workflows.rst.txt

 	#Geometry optimizations for each XYZ-file can be requested via Opt=True (default False, i.e. singlepoint)
 	calc_xyzfiles(xyzdir=dir, theory=ORCAcalc, Opt=True)

+	# Same but with an xTB pre-optimization (requires xtb to be installed)
+	#calc_xyzfiles(xyzdir=dir, theory=ORCAcalc, Opt=True, xtb_preopt=True)

 The ASH script then runs through and gives a table at the end with the energies.
-In the case of Opt=True, a directory of XYZ-files with optimized coordinates is created
+In the case of Opt=True, a directory of XYZ-files with optimized coordinates is created.

 .. code-block:: text